 Turns out that many Republican presidential candidates would be OK with Bashar al-Assad staying in power.

 - By John HudsonJohn Hudson is a senior reporter at Foreign Policy, where he covers diplomacy and national security issues in Washington.
 He has reported from several geopolitical hotspots, including Ukraine, Pakistan, Malaysia, China, and Georgia.
 Prior to joining FP, John covered politics and global affairs for the Atlantic magazine’s news blog, the Atlantic Wire.
 In 2008, he covered the August war between Russia and Georgia from Tbilisi and the breakaway region of Abkhazia.
 He has appeared on CNN, MSNBC, BBC, C-SPAN, Fox News radio, Al Jazeera, and other broadcast outlets.
-He has been with the magazine since 2013., David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
-An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
-His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+He has been with the magazine since 2013., David FrancisDavid Francis was a senior reporter for Foreign Policy, where he covered international finance., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
 He has written for the magazine since 2012 and is a graduate of Harvard University.

 Tuesday night’s Republican debate in Las Vegas had plenty of moments of machismo, from Texas Sen. Ted Cruz threatening to “carpet bomb” the Islamic State, New Jersey Gov. Chris Christie boasting about the cyberweapons he was prepared to unleash against China, and businessman Donald Trump standing behind his threats to kill the families of terrorists and openly mocking former Florida Gov. Jeb Bush as lacking “toughness.”